jurisliepins/lc3-vm/README.md

 to execute one of the binaries (Use `WSL` terminal if you have access to it).

-Binaries that can be ran are in the `binaries` folder.
+Binaries that can be ran are in the `exec` folder.
 The 2 programs are - [2048](https://github.com/rpendleton/lc3-2048) and [Rogue](https://github.com/justinmeiners/lc3-rogue).